£1745 for your rick. For a team of three, that works out at just over £580 each if you're too lazy to reach for your calculator.

 A once state-of-the-art three-wheeled Bajaj auto-rickshaw, with all the paperwork necessary for you to take it on public roads and across state lines.

-Two days of test-driving, pimping and mechanical tips, with nightly Q&A session for you to familiarise yourself with your vehicle and what you are about to do.
+Two days of test driving, pimping, mechanical sessions and a Q&A evening for you to familiarise yourself with your vehicle and what you are about to take on.

 A ruddy good party, cricket match and launch ceremony befitting of the brave fools about to take on the whole of India in a crap rickshaw.